MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/Tooling/WebDriver.md

 ---

 # Automating and Testing WebView2 with Microsoft Edge Driver
 Because WebView2 utilizes the Chromium web platform, WebView2 developers can take advantage of standard web tooling for debugging and automation.
-One such tool is the W3C [WebDriver](https://www.w3.org/TR/webdriver2/) API, which can be used to create automated tests that simulate user interactions.
+One such tool is Selenium, which implements the W3C [WebDriver](https://www.w3.org/TR/webdriver2/) API, which can be used to create automated tests that simulate user interactions.

 Here’s how to get started: